amagana2/MaganaCode/README.md

 Built using webStorm.

-Any questions, comments, or concerns can be sent to: amagana286@gmail.com
+<small> Any questions, comments, or concerns can be sent to: amagana286@gmail.com </small>